animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-See Apache Shiro’s [documentation on Realms](https://shiro.apache.org/realm.html) for more details.
+See Apache Shiro's [documentation on Realms](https://shiro.apache.org/realm.html) for more details.

 </div>